mythripanugatlagoud/cafeteria-order-management/README.md

-# Cafeteria Order Management System
+# Cafeteria Order Management System in cpp

 ## Overview
 This is a C++-based Cafeteria Order Management System that allows users to place orders, manage menu items, and generate bills efficiently.